 This Ruling emanates from the accused admission on the charge of manslaughter.
-The accused Person (JUMA S/O NDELE) was earlier charged with murder but in HIS plea, he admitted to have caused the death of the deceased without malice.
+The accused Persons (MASAYA S/O MADENI & SOLO S/O DOSA KASUSUSLA) were earlier charged with murder but in their plea, they admitted to have caused the death of the deceased without malice.
 The prosecution had no objection on the accused admission for an offence of manslaughter.
 The prosecution read the facts on charge of Manslaughter and all the accused admitted the facts.
-The prosecution facts briefly show that the accused did murder the deceased one NAEM S/O KIBONA on the 6TH of AUGUST in 2015 at Kapunga Village within the District of Mbarali and Mbeya region.
+The prosecution facts briefly show that the accused did murder the deceased one KULWA S/O BIDA on the 17TH of January in 2016 at Kinyang'ongwa area, Madibila Village within the District of Mbarali, Mbeya region.

-Since the accused had pleaded guilty on the charge of manslaughter and basing on the charge and flanking facts from the prosecution, the accused was convicted of an offence of manslaughter c/s 195 of the Penal Code Cap 16 [R.E.
+Since the accused persons had pleaded guilty on the charge of manslaughter and basing on the charge and flanking facts from the prosecution, the accused were convicted of an offence of manslaughter c/s 195 of the Penal Code Cap 16 [R.E.
 2002].
 Section 195 of the Penal Code Cap 16 [R.E.
 2002] provides that: